 Some of the largest updates for MAC include the ongoing efforts related to providing quality and safe instruction due to the COVID-19 Pandemic, a transition in program leadership, and a new faculty search/hire.
 Faculty continued to blend in-person instruction, remote learning instruction, hybrid instruction, and maintaining the ability to have fluidity in all modalities.
-During the summer semester, MAC began to have some in person class deliveries after delivering the entire curriculum online in accordance with the special provisions allowed to counseling programs during the pandemic according to The Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+In the fall semester MAC implemented a new course plan with updated curriculum, and with the majority of courses being back in person following the provisions according to The Council for Accreditation of Counseling and Related Educational Programs (CACREP).